rwperrott/rwperrott-string-template-utils/README.md

 # rwperrott-string-template-utils
 General utilities for use with [StringTemplate](http://www.stringtemplate.org/) v4 jar, with utilities for my rebuild of string-template-maven-plugin

-The core is allows far more powerful MethodHandle based replacements for the original Method based ObjectModelAdapter and StringRenderer, the ability to use parameterised methods in both the model class and compatible static methods in other class, thus allows easy bypass of the stupid no-null and boolean conditional restrictions of the StringTemplate interpreter.
+The invoke classes allows far more powerful MethodHandle based replacements for the original Method based ObjectModelAdapter and StringRenderer, the ability to use parameterised methods in both the model class and compatible static methods in other class, thus allows easy bypass of the stupid no-null and boolean conditional restrictions of the StringTemplate interpreter.

 Functionality includes:
 - A TypeConverter class, which make matching/conversion of property values to method parameter types easy.